 In fact, Invisalign® requires fewer orthodontic office visits than traditional braces.
 Those appointments are shorter, too, so the in-office aspect of your braces will be less expensive.

 It’s also important to note that if your dental insurance covers braces, it likely offers the same coverage for Invisalign®.
-The only way to know a true price comparison for your case is to . an orthodontist
+The only way to know a true price comparison for your case is to visit an orthodontist.

 2. Invisalign® is Time-Consuming